jsafrane/scratch/storage-tests.md

 # Kubernetes volume plugin tests
 ## Goal
 * Capture current state of e2e tests of Kubernetes volume plugins.
-* Not all volume plugins tests are run.
-Outline new e2e jobs to run **existing** tests of all volume plugins.
+* Some volume plugins don't run in any e2e job.
+Design new e2e job(s) to run **existing** tests of all volume plugins.

 ### Out of scope
 * Restructure tests so all storage features are tested with as much volume plugins as possible.
 This is long-term effort.